 - Examples of journalistic work if available – e.g., stories, photos or multimedia -- via hard copy, disk, or website link

-The Statement of Purpose must address how the degree will advance the applicant’s professional and educational goals
+- Statement of Purpose addressing how the degree will advance the applicant’s professional and educational goals

 The department faculty may require up to nine hours of additional coursework for applicants lacking undergraduate classes related to the professional values and competencies that are central to the master’s program.